-The report provides the draft of the ETHNA System Concept to be used for the 6 organisations that will pilot the implementation of the meta-governance system during the duration of the project.
-It is a guide to the Ethical Governance in Innovation and Research (RRI) in Performance Organisations and Funding Organisations.
-The Guide is divided in six sections and includes seven annexes that form a toolbox to implement the ETHNA System.
+The report provides the finalized version of the ETHNA System concept to be used by the 6 organisations involved in the living lab experiment of the meta-governance system during the project duration.
+This report is a guide to the ethical governance of RRI in research and innovation performing organisations (RPOs) and research funding organisations (RFOs).
+The guide is divided into six sections and includes seven annexes that form a toolbox to implement the ETHNA System.

-Section A explains the importance of having a system of ethical governance which promotes responsible research and innovation in organisations, thereby encouraging them to consider the consequences of their activities and incorporate society's expectations into their work so they can develop it in a sustainable and effective way.
-Section B focuses on the intended target audience, which include any organisation that performs research and innovation or funds it and that aspires to have a more effective ethical commitment.
-The benefits from the system that come from public commitment to manage the ethical basis for trust are included in Section C. Among other advantages, the ETHNA System will help organisations to achieve strong impacts such as credibility and reliability and involve stakeholders to increase economic profitability.
-Section D explains the structure of the system which consists of a set of building blocks that are flexible and adaptable to the needs, idiosyncrasies, and resources of each organisation to progress in RRI over time.
-The ETHNA System is based on three Guidance tools (the Code of Ethics and Good Practices in R&I, the Ethics Committee on R&I and the Ethics Line) that allow any organisation to guarantee that their R&I activities will be performed in accordance with the internationally recognised ethical standards of RRI.
-Section E describes how to implement the ETHNA System through 3 phases and 7 steps.
-Under each step the reader will find the descriptions of the stages and recommendations.
-Last of all, Section F dives into the importance of internal and external communication in the ETHNA System to create a RRI culture.
+Section A explains the importance of having a system of ethical governance promoting responsible research and innovation in organisations, thereby encouraging them to consider the consequences of their activities and incorporate society's expectations into their work so they can develop it in a sustainable and effective way.

+Section B focuses on the intended target audience, which includes any organisation performing research or innovation, or funds such activities and aspires to make commitment towards a more ethical and responsible institutional governance system.
+The benefits of such a system stemming from a public commitment to manage the ethics and research integrity basis for trust are included in Section C. Among other advantages, the ETHNA System will help RPOs and RFOs to achieve strong impacts such as credibility and reliability and involve stakeholders to increase economic profitability.

+Section D explains the structure of the ETHNA System consisting of a set of guidance tools ('column blocks') that are flexible and adaptable to the capacities, needs, idiosyncrasies, resources and requirements of each organisation to make progress in terms of one or more RRI keys.
+The ETHNA System is based on three guidance tools, i.e. ethics committee, code of ethics and best practices, ethics hotline that allow RPOs and RFOs to ensure that their R&I activities will be performed in accordance with the internationally standards of RRI.

+Section E describes how to implement the ETHNA System through three phases and seven steps.
+It introduces a system of four quadrants that are based on the existence of leadership (top-down support) and a base (bottom-up initiatives) in terms of RRI keys in each potential implementing organisation.
+Based on these two key factors, three potential implementation cases are detailed (strong leadership, weak base; weak leadership, strong base; strong leadership, strong base).
+Under each phase, several steps are described and the reader will find the descriptions of the stages and recommendations under the relevant steps.

+Last, Section F dives into the relevance of internal and external communication in the ETHNA System to create a flourishing RRI culture.

-The document is complete with a Toolbox composed of seven Guidance tools (Annex 1 to 7) that intends to make the implementation of the system easier.
-In this toolbox, RPOs and RFO organisations will find guidance to implement each system structure.
+The document is complemented by a Toolbox composed of seven Guidance tools (Annex 1 to 7) with the aim of enabling a more smooth pilot implementation process.
+In this Toolbox, RPOs and RFOs may find guidance to implement some parts of the ETHNA System within their organisation.